Keyboard shortcuts

 Operators

 All Bop operators, grouped by category.
-No operator overloading — each operator works on specific types and produces an error on type mismatch.
+No operator overloading — each operator works on specific types and produces a runtime error on type mismatch.

 Arithmetic